athalm/athalm/README.md

 ## 👋 Hi there, I'm Mrunal!

-I'm currently a junior at Rensselaer Polytechnic Institute, pursuing a dual major in Computer Science and Information Technology and Web Science.
+I'm currently a senior at Rensselaer Polytechnic Institute, pursuing a dual major in Computer Science and Information Technology and Web Science.
 My ITWS focus track is Web Technologies, and my CS concentration is in Data and AI.
 I am particularly interested in the intersection between data and healthcare, as I see immense potential in that area.
 While I really love backend work, I also have experience in frontend and full stack development.

 ## 🎓 Education